IT’S EASY TO ATTEND UW SUMMER QUARTER

 Need help with Cosplay?
 Build your Anime Character, Construction Skills for Theatrical Costuming Cosplay Intensive

 Deborah Skorstad is offering an intensive costume construction class.
 Class will focus on design, research and fabrication.
 The student will learn how to use professional shop equipment, machine and hand sewing techniques; will be expected to complete a wearable costume.
 The aim of this class is to support the participant in fabricating their character.
 It is intended for Anime enthusiasts, costume professionals, fiber artists, and design students.
 Students can learn basic sewing skills or take their current skills to the next level.
+4 credits.

 Drama 457, Creating Drama, B term, taught by L. Zane

 In this course students will experiment and explore various ways of creating and building stories for the stage.
 Using a combination of published and original text, we will assemble a 'play' to be performed at the end of the term.
 Various performance and storytelling techniques, including improvisation and theater games, will be employed as investigative tools.
 The subject matter, the selection of material and the means of production, will be defined and developed by the student cohort, with faculty guidance and mentorship.
+5 credits.